 There are lots of ideas all over Pinterest and wedding blogs about what to wear for your engagement session, but nobody seems to tell you what not to wear.
 And trust me, there are plenty of not so great outfit options for your engagement session.
 Here are a few:

 - Skinny Stiletto Heels.
 Don't get me wrong.
-I think you should wear heels, but most locations involve a bit of walking on grass or gravel, so I recommend bringing a second pair of shoes.
+I think you should wear heels.
+But most locations involve a bit of walking on grass or gravel, so I recommend bringing a second pair of shoes if your heels are hard to walk in.

 - Ripped jeans.
 Unless you're going to dress them up a lot, it's probably best to stay away from anything that looks like gardening clothes.

 - Screenprinted t-shirts.
 Shirts with words on them are generally discouraged, because they're very casual and can be distracting.
-Sports tees and jerseys make for very cute photo segment, but they would only be used for a small portion of the shoot.
+Unless you can rock a gold foil tshirt and sequin skirt.

 - Shoes that don't match your outfit.
 Your feet will be in the photos, so keep in mind the overall look.
 It might sound obvious, but it's easy to forget, especially when you're planning two outfits.

 - Large prints and tiny prints.
-Tiny prints look muddled to the camera and very large prints are too distracting.
+Tiny prints (dime-sized or smaller) look muddled to the camera and very large prints are too distracting.
 Horizontal stripes are also something to be careful about.

 - Bright red and neon colors.
 Really bright colors can wash out your skin tone.
 They can also reflect color onto your skin, which is very difficult to edit.